 If your tyres are too small for your implements or their load, the risk of slippage will increase, especially in wet conditions or on loose soil.

 Tyres that are not the right size will have a smaller contact patch with the ground.
 They won’t have a large enough bearing surface for the weight of your implements, obliging you to increase inflation pressure to compensate for load.
+Rolling resistance will increase and the tyre will sink deeper into the ground, damaging the soil as well as causing slip.

 Bear in mind that excess slip slows down your work rate and increases your fuel consumption, making you lose both time and money.